GeorgiaData/salesforce/README.md

 After installing, in Salesforce click the 9-box menu icon on the left side.

-Important, as stated on the Dolly
+Important, as stated on the Dolly app home page, go to:
-Setup > "Remote Site Settings" >
+Setup > "Remote Site Settings"

 Do a view source to get a domain from the iFrame that contains Dolly, similar to the following: https://dolly.ap2.visual.force.com/

 Not sure if the above actually works, but do it first.
 Didn't do first time.

 In the Dolly app (9-box menu) choose the "Clone Fields" tab.
 Type "Account" in the first field and choose auto-complete.
 A list of existing fields will appear.